wdporter/acim/text/2-the-separation-and-the-atonement/readme.md

 ^2^In fact, if the Atonement is used truly, the Atonement will inevitably be expressed in whatever way is most helpful to the receiver.
 ^3^The Atonement expressed in whatever way is most helpful, means that a miracle, to attain the miracle’s full efficacy, must be expressed in a language that the recipient can understand without fear.
 ^4^A miracle must be understood without fear does not necessarily mean that being understood without fear is the highest level of communication of which the recipient of the miracle is capable.
-^5^A miracle must be understood without fear, does mean, however, that being understood without fear is the highest level of communication of which the recipient of the miracle is capable <em>now</em>.
+^5^A miracle must be understood without fear, does mean, however, that being understood without fear is the highest level of communication of which the recipient of the miracle is capable *now*.
 ^6^The whole aim of the miracle is to raise the level of communication, not to lower the level of communication by increasing fear.

 #### simplified